openstack-archive/deb-python-xstatic/docs/source/packaging.rst

 Version Numbers
 ---------------
-As you are just repackaging another project, you should use the upstream version number (or at least something closely related to it).
+VERSION - as you are just repackaging another project, you should use the upstream version number (or at least something closely related to it).

-As you maybe do not get packaging right on the first try, we suggest appending a build number, like:

-* Upstream version: 1.2.3, XStatic-FooBar version: 1.2.3.0 (initial package)
-* Upstream version: 1.2.3, XStatic-FooBar version: 1.2.3.1 (fixed package)
-* Upstream version: 1.2.4, XStatic-FooBar version: 1.2.4.0 (initial package)

-Some projects do not have such version numbers, make the best of it:
+Some projects do not have good version numbers, make the best of it:

-* Upstream version: 2010-12-31, XStatic-FooBar version: 2010.12.31.0
+E.g. upstream version: 2010-12-31, XStatic-FooBar version: 2010.12.31

+BUILD - as you maybe do not get packaging right on the first try, you'll want to enumerate your builds: 0, 1, 2, ...

+PACKAGE_VERSION - is automatically computed from VERSION .
+BUILD.

 Which files to put into your package?
 -------------------------------------